onnx/onnx/docs/docsgen/source/intro/concepts.rst

 ~~

 Operator :ref:`l-onnx-doc-If` executes
-one of the two graphs depending one the condition evaluation.
+one of the two graphs depending on the condition evaluation.

 ::